 Portland homes come in all styles, so you are sure to find one that you like.
 You name it, Portland houses--from ultra-modern contemporary urban lofts, to turn of the (previous) century Victorians, there is a style of home in Portland to please everyone.
 The styles of Portland homes largely depends on their age and when the communities were built.
 Generally speaking, the oldest Portland houses are found on the East side of the Willamette river, and also "close in" near downtown.
 As Portland expanded, home styles changed with the times and more ranches and modern styles appeared.
 More recently, with the urban growth boundary controlling Portland sprawl, there is a focus on using all available space in the city, so there is a resurgence of redevelopment with new lofts and townhouses springing up.
 Whatever style of home you enjoy, if you love houses, you'll love Portland.

-If you want to browse Portland homes for sale currently, visit the MLS
+If you want to browse Portland homes for sale currently, visit

 Portland Oregon for a handy search utility--you can even search by

 This romantic home style evokes a sense of old England.
 American Tudor style homes are built with visible timbers exposed as a design element (usually not structural, but decorative), with steeply pitched rooflines, and may have ornamental windows and leaded glass.
 These homes almost always have an exterior of stucco or brick.
 Tudor homes were typically built from the late 1800s through to the 1940s.

 You've no doubt seen these big solid homes lining our streets.
 Two or more stories high, these homes are based on a square foundation, with a dormer window on the second story.
 They usually have a nice, broad covered porch.
 Old Portland homes were typically built in the timeframe of about 1895 to the 1930s.